On $e$-cuspidal pairs of finite groups of exceptional Lie Type: On the Malle--Robinson conjecture

 \begin{proof} Suppose that $(H,B)$ is a minimal counterexample to the Malle--Robinson conjecture.
 Let $D$ be a defect group of $B$.
 By \cite[Proposition 6.4]{Malle-Robinson}, $H$ is not an exceptional covering group of a finite group of exceptional Lie type.
-Hence, $H=G^F/Z$, where $G$ is a simple, simply connected group of exceptional type and $Z \subseteq Z(G^F)$ is a central subgroup.
+By \cite[Proposition 6.5]{Malle-Robinson}, $H$ is not of Lie type $^2\!B_2$, $^2\!G_2$, $G_2$, $^3\!D_4$ or $^2\!F_4$.
+Hence, $H=G^F/Z$, where $G$ is a simple, simply connected group of exceptional type ($F_4,E_6,E_7$ or $E_8$) and $Z \subseteq Z(G^F)$ is a central subgroup.
 By \cite[Proposition 6.1]{Malle-Robinson}, $\ell$ does not divide $q$.
 Let $B'$ be the unique block of $G^F$ dominating $B$ and let $D'$ be a defect group of $B'$.
 Recall from the proof of Theorem \ref{Conjecture good} that $l(B)=l(B')$ and $s(D)=s(D')$.
 By \cite[Theorem 7.7]{BDR}, $B'$ is Morita equivalent to an $\ell$-block $b$ of a subgroup $N$ of $G^F$ and their defect groups are isomorphic.
 In particular, $l(B')= l(b)$ and $s(B')=s(b)$.
 If $s$ is not quasi-isolated, then $N$ is a proper subgroup.
 By the minimality of $(H,B)$, $B$ is therefore a quasi-isolated block of $H$.
 So, the assertion follows from Theorem \ref{Conjecture good}. \end{proof}